stevenMouret/web-accessibility-guidelines/_doc/accessibility/forms/relevance-of-field-labels.md

 ##### Placeholder, be careful

-`placeholder` is not considered as a valid labelling method under the RGAA, if it is implemented alone.
+`placeholder` is not considered as a valid labelling method, if it is implemented alone.
 The first reason is its insufficient contrast.

 Then, if we take into account the order of restitution of the elements defined by the HTML5 specification, the `placeholder` attribute is restored before the title attribute.
 In fact, if important information is placed in the title attribute that is not found in the `placeholder` attribute, then the field is mislabelled because the user is losing information.